 The Format of The PBA Commissioner’s Cup

 The conference has undergone several changes regarding format, but the current one follows the model installed in 1998 with one exception.
-Originally, there was a quarterfinal-semifinal playoff where the top 2 seeded teams would advance to the semis automatically.
-The following 4 would battle it out in the quarterfinals.
-The winning 2 teams would then face the top 2 seeds in a best-of-5 series.
+Originally, there was a quarterfinal-semifinal playoff where the top two seeded teams would advance to the semis automatically.
+The following four teams would battle it out in the quarterfinals.
+The winning two teams would then face the top two seeds in a best-of-5 series.
 The semifinal winners played a best-of-7 series in the Finals.

 In 2011, this format was adopted again after a brief hiatus.
-However, the tournament Playoff format was changed in 2013.
-Instead of the top 2 seeds automatically advancing to the semifinals, they gain a twice-to-beat advantage against the last 2 seeded teams.
+However, the tournament Playoff format was changed again in 2013.
+Instead of the top two seeds automatically advancing to the semifinals, they gain a twice-to-beat advantage against the lowest two seeded teams.
 All other Playoff competitors play a best-of-3 series.

-There are 12 teams in the running for the 2018 Commissioner’s Cup.
-These are:
+There were 12 teams that competed for the 2019 Commissioner’s Cup.
+These were:

 - Alaska Aces